Rabid Dogs: Release

-Rabid Dogs was screened in 1995 at the MIFED Film Market in Milan.
+Rabid Dogs was screened in 1995 at the MIFED (Mercato internazionale del film e del documentario) Film Market in Milan.
 This version was titled Semaforo rosso (lit.
 'Red Traffic Light') and was developed by Lea Lander's group Spera Cinematografica with funding from German film journalist Peter Blumenstock.
 Lamberto Bava stated that this version was completed against his wishes and created from a rough cut of the film assembled by Carlo Reali while originally filming.
 This version included shot-on-video inserts to connect footage and the addition of a police siren sound at the end of the film.
 As the film was shot without sound, the soundtrack and dubbing had to be completely redone.
 This version had its premiere at the 14th Brussels International Film Festival in 1996.

-Home video
+Home media

 The first DVD of the film was limited to 2000 discs from Blumenstock's label Lucertola Media in 1998.
 This version lost Spera's inserts and kept the original ending of the film, which was shot per Bava's script indications.
 The film was released again in Germany in 2001 through the Astro label.
 The Astro version does not contain the prologue and features a longer take of the film's ending.
 Following this, a fourth version was developed as a rough draft by Alfredo Leone.
 This version includes more video footage of missing cutaway shots, two new scenes shot on video at the end of the film and ends with a zoom-in and freeze-frame of a mother's face.
 A fifth version of the film was released by both Leone and Lamberto Bava, which added stock footage of 1970s police cars and new scenes shot on 35mm by Lamberto and Roy Bava between April and May 2001.
 This version contains new dubbing and a new music score by Stelvio Cipriani.
 Lamberto Bava edited this version with Mauro Bonanni, cutting parts of the film he felt Mario Bava would not have wanted.

 Roberto Curti has stated that among the above versions, the Astro version was the best release as the Leone/Lamberto Bava release was "nothing short of a mess, albeit a well-intentioned one".

 The DVD released by Anchor Bay contains the Leone and Lamberto Bava version of the film titled Kidnapped, as well as the Lucertola version.
 A Blu-ray of the film was released by Kino Lorber in the United States which only contains the Leone and Bava version titled Kidnapped.
 In the United Kingdom, Arrow Video released a Blu-ray that contained both Kidnapped and the version seen on the American Anchor Bay release.
 The Lucertola version on Arrow Video's Blu-ray contains parts in standard definition as no complete film print could be found after Kidnapped was created.